yugrajmangate-dev/PG/README.md

 3. Toggle **Developer mode** (top right corner).
 4. Click **Load unpacked** and select the cloned repository folder.
 5. Open [ChatGPT](https://chatgpt.com) and try typing an AWS Key (`AKIA...`) or uploading an image of an ID card.
-6. Watch SentinelGate block the outbound request locally!
+6. Watch Privacy Guard   block the outbound request locally!

 ---